srmagura/iti-react/Source/ITIReact/Readme.md

 1.  `npm i --save-exact @interface-technologies/iti-react`
 2. Copy `node_modules/@interface-technologies/iti-react/iti-react.scss` into your stylesheet folder.
 This stylesheet is just a starting point that you can customize to fit your projects' needs.
+3. Add

+        declare module 'input-format'
+        declare module 'react-select'

-3. Add `declare module 'input-format'` to your top-level `.d.ts` file.
+    to your top-level `.d.ts` file.
 See `ReactSpaTemplate/Source/Website/Library.d.ts` for an example.

 ## Developing